mdmamunfullstack/LayeredArchitectureDotNet/README.md

 # Building a Layered Architecture with .NET #

-In this repository a simple Layered Architecture for a .NET application will be designed and takes a look at the following aspects:
+In this repository a simple Layered Architecture for a .NET application will be designed.

+It takes a look at the following aspects:

 * Data Access
 * Multi-Tenancy